bradfordcondon/website-deprecated/_posts/2018-08-26-read_the_docs.md

 * Push your changes to github

 We use `RST` format.
-It make seem a little more complicated than markdown (and it is), but its also more powerful, so I feel its worth the work.
+It might seem a little more complicated than markdown (and it is), but its also more powerful, so I feel its worth the work.

 Link documents to your `index.rst` and Sphinx will build you a searchable site with nicely formatted navigation.